 The small town of Castelmezzano (nestled in the mountains of southern Italy) has been given the classification of one of the most beautiful towns in southern Italy.

 Totally surrounded by mountains the town was a refuge for bandits in the 19th century because of its abundance of hiding places.
-Thankfully, today that’s not a problem us visitors will have to deal with.
+Thankfully, today that’s not a problem that we visitors will have to deal with.